 Asphalt Sealcoating, Driveway Blacktop, & Hot Patching

-Sealcoating and asphalt patching are both performed residential and commercially on Long Island.
+Sealcoating and patching are both performed residential and commercially on Long Island.

-Our asphalt patching in Long Island is the most common procedure for asphalt maintenance.
-Our asphalt patching in Long Island replaces specific areas of pavement, usually those with potholes.
+Asphalt patch repair is the most common procedure for asphalt maintenance.
+It replaces specific areas of pavement, usually those with potholes.
 The asphalt around the pothole is first removed, including approximately a foot of undamaged asphalt around the hole.
-The area is prepped before the Long Island asphalt patching process by marking a rectangle around the pothole.
+The area is prepped by marking a rectangle around the pothole.
 The piece of asphalt is broken up using a grinding machine or saw cutter and then removed, making sure to clean any debris.
 Next, tack is applied to the bottom and sides of the hole to help the new asphalt adhere.
 The hole is then filled with asphalt and a liquid tar to prevent water infiltration and then compressed.
 Finally, the edges of the filled hole, or patch, are sealed using hot or cold asphalt and aggregate chips and sand.

 We offer 2 types of sealer to maintain our asphalt installations